 The map has been slightly amended as part of successive development plan reviews.
 Map 39 is the most recent version of the Landscape Characterisation Map.

-The County Development Plan designates the following landscape classifications:
+The County Development Plan uses four main landscape classifications, as detailed below.

 3.9.2.1 Normal Rural Landscapes